findkit/wp-findkit/readme.txt

 = Source Code =

-The plugin source is avaiable on Github <https://github.com/findkit/wp-findkit>
+The plugin source is available on Github <https://github.com/findkit/wp-findkit>

 == Screenshots ==